Languish.org

 Post by: Syt on March 17, 2026, 12:08:18 PM

-Quote from: Jacob on Today at 11:51:12 AMIt would be wonderful to see those Americans who've committed crimes against humanity be held accountable for their actions, but I think it is very unlikely to happen.
+Quote from: Jacob on March 17, 2026, 11:51:12 AMIt would be wonderful to see those Americans who've committed crimes against humanity be held accountable for their actions, but I think it is very unlikely to happen.

 And I'm sure there's a lot of bad actors around the world who are perking up to see if this becomes normalized now.